You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 In Canterbury, the worst would have passed by today.

 "The sun may turn up on Friday.
-It's a pretty wet week, is
+It's a pretty wet week, is the general theme."

 - Additional reporting Newstalk ZB